bowei20222023/bowei20222023.github.io/_pages/about.md

 News
 ======
+* 04.2024 Paper about WiFi based indoor localisation is accepted by IEEE Robotics and Automation Letters!
 * 02.2024 UKRI AI hub, EdgeAI, (~£12m), is approved.
 Happy to be a Co-PI of this project.
+* 11.2023 Paper accepted by ACM TOSN (Solar panel based key generation) and presented in SenSys 2023!
 * 05.2023 Appointed as Deputy Director of Research, School of Computing
+* 02.2023 Paper accepted by IMWUT/Ubicomp (cross-domain WiFi sensing)!
 * 02.2023 Move to Newcastle University, UK, as a Senior Lecturer (Associate Professor)

 <!--**More contents will be updated soon!
 Other pages are placeholders now. ** -->